-Results should be quantitative data with proper statistical information such as the standard deviation (SD), standard error of the mean (SEM), n- and p-values.
+Results should be quantitative data with proper statistical information such as the standard deviation (SD), mean (SEM) standard error, and n- and p-values.

-- Figures or tables can be included. - If a hypothesis is stated in the Purpose, the Results should address the hypothesis.
+- Figures or tables can be included. - If a hypothesis is stated in the Purpose, the Results should address the hypothesis. •